REASONS FOR CHOOSING

 least expensive major city in Canada in terms of housing prices.

-- Some students get jobs in the University of Windsor Dept. of Math.
+- Tutorial jobs.
+Some students get jobs in the University of Windsor Dept. of Math.

 & Stat. to do grading or to work in the Math & Stat help center (doing tutorial type work).

-- Undergraduate students get a chance to be on Departmental committees and
+- Committee opportunities.
+Undergraduate students get a chance to be on Departmental committees and

 their views are respected.
 This is NOT true at most universities.

-- If you like Mathematics contests, the University of Windsor is leaping forward in
+- Math Contests, If you like Mathematics contests, the University of Windsor is moving forward in

-contest winners.
-The University of Windsor, together with Bruce White and
+The University of Windsor, together with nationally known math contest trainer Bruce White

-Canadian Mathematics Society national mathematics training camp for grades 9 and 10.
+Canadian Mathematics Society national high school mathematics training camp during Summer 2009, Summer

-- There are good jobs available in mathematics: teaching, actuary,
+- Good jobs.
+There are good jobs available in mathematics: teaching, actuary,

 government, industry.

-- The University of Windsor implemented, in Fall, 2002, a degree of B. Math.
+- B. Math degree.
+The University of Windsor has a degree of B. Math.

-(Bachelor of Mathematics) rather than the former Bachelor
+(Bachelor of Mathematics) rather than the Bachelor of Science (Math major) of most universities.

-- The University of Windsor has very popular concurrent and consectutive B.Ed./B.Math.
+- Concurrent Math Ed.
+[The program is coming back!]
+The University of Windsor had a very popular concurrent and consectutive B.Ed./B.Math.

 programs in Education and Mathematics.
 The advantage of this program is that